 In addition, the Pac-10 has sent invitations to five more Big 12 schools: Texas, Texas Tech, Texas A&M, Oklahoma, and Oklahoma State.

 Texas's board of regents is expected to meet on June 15th in order to decide which conference to choose.
 If it leaves the Big 12, the other four invitees are likely to leave.
-A&M is considering the SEC as well, but at least part of that is due to the fact that they don't want to look like they're following the leader.
+A&M is considering the SEC as well, but at least part of that is because they don't want to look like they're following the leader.
 In any case, the Big 12 would be down to 5 members and would no longer be a viable conference.
 The Mountain West Conference appears ready to accept 4 of those 5: Kansas, Kansas State, Iowa State, and Missouri—but not Baylor.

-If the Big Ten attempts to poach Notre Dame, Syracuse, and/or Rutgers in addition, the Big East would become dangerously unstable and could collapse as well, leaving more teams ripe for the picking by eastern conferences.
+If the Big Ten tries to poach Notre Dame, Syracuse, and/or Rutgers in addition, the Big East would become dangerously unstable and could collapse as well, leaving more teams ripe for the picking by eastern conferences.
 The ACC and SEC could both look into expanding.

 The potential result could be an NCAA ruled by 5 superconferences: the ACC, SEC, Big Ten, MWC, and Pac-16.

-UPDATE: Some things have come to pass as of the 2013 season - the Big East will be no more insofar as the Catholic 7 (the Catholic, chiefly-baseketball schools in the Big East) all decided to leave and take the Big East name with them.
+Some things have come to pass as of the 2013 season - the Big East will be no more insofar as the Catholic 7 (the Catholic, chiefly-basketball schools in the Big East) all decided to leave and take the Big East name with them.
 The remaining teams will be rebranded as the American Athletic Conference.
 The Big Ten has ended up poaching one of the Big East teams (Rutgers) and picked up another from the ACC (Maryland).
 The Big 12 still lives as one of the top 5 conferences.